tikv/tikv/docs/how-to/get-started/deploy-using-docker-compose.md

     restart: on-failure
 ```

-All the following example docker compose config file will contain this base config.
+All the following example docker compose config files must contain this base configuration.

-## Example
+## Examples

 ### Run [YCSB](https://github.com/pingcap/go-ycsb) to connect to the TiKV cluster: